theo-armour/agenda/1-notes.md

 * +++

-Karl Happ the happiest day of my life was the day I bought my boat, the second happiest day was the day I sold my boat yeah&nbsp;
+Karl Happ the happiest day of my life was the day I bought my boat, the second happiest day was the day I sold my boat yeah&nbsp;Lagcadio hearn Japan

 SPS